The Continuous Emission Monitoring (CEM) Program

 which details the proposed equipment to be included

 in the CEM system.
-BTS reviews the equipment protocol
+EMS reviews the equipment protocol

 to ensure that the proposed equipment is capable of

 identified and must be corrected before EMS will approve

 proceeding to the next step in the approval process.